 The Brown University Division of Advancement seeks qualified applicants for the position of Regional Development Director, West Coast.

-- Experience in a higher education or non-profit setting preferred; direct experience with fundraising, volunteer management and knowledge of Brown University is highly desired.
+Experience in a higher education or non-profit setting preferred; direct experience with major gift fundraising in a capital campaign, high level volunteer management and knowledge of Brown University is highly desired.

-- Proven ability to solicit and close philanthropic gifts on the $100,000+ level, or equivalent experience in a related field such as sales.
+Proven ability to solicit and close philanthropic gifts on the six-figure+ level, or equivalent experience in a related field such as sales.

-- Must be able and willing to travel frequently throughout the United States, including 3- 4 times a year to Brown University in Providence, Rhode Island to attend relevant programs and events and to meet with current and prospective donors and leadership volunteers to further cultivation and solicitation strategies.
+Must be able and willing to travel frequently throughout the United States to attend relevant programs and events and to meet with current and prospective donors and leadership volunteers to further cultivation and solicitation strategies.

-Applicants are asked to provide a cover letter and resume with their applications.
+Applicants are asked to submit a cover letter and resume with their applications.